Get Your First

 Expedited processing is at the discretion of the immigration officer.

-If you were born outside Canada to a Canadian parent, you must have documentation to prove that you are a Canadian citizen and enter Canada.
+If you were born outside Canada to a Canadian parent you must provide official documentation that clearly establishes your family lineage in order to confirm your Canadian citizenship.

 Inheriting Canadian Citizenship